New York State Route 92

 New York State Route 92 (NY 92) is a state highway located in central New York in the United States.
 The western terminus of the route is at an intersection with U.S. Route 11 (US 11, named State Street) in downtown Syracuse.
 Its eastern terminus is at a junction with US 20 west of the village of Cazenovia.
 NY 92 is known as East Genesee Street through Syracuse and DeWitt; from DeWitt to Cazenovia, its name varies by location.
-It heads generally eastward through Syracuse to DeWitt, where it crosses Interstate 481 (I-481) while concurrent with NY 5.
+It heads generally eastward through Syracuse to DeWitt, where it crosses Interstate 81 (I-81) while concurrent with NY 5.
 At the east end of the overlap, it splits off follows a more southeasterly routing through the village of Manlius to Cazenovia.

 NY 92 was assigned as part of the 1930 renumbering of state highways in New York; however, it originally began in Fayetteville.
 At the time, the portion of Genesee Street in eastern Syracuse was part of NY 5.
 NY 92 was extended westward into Syracuse in the 1930s after NY 5 was realigned to follow Erie Boulevard instead.
 NY 92 was concurrent with parts of NY 20N from the 1930s to c.
 1962 and with the easternmost section of NY 20SY from the 1950s to in 1961.
 When NY 20SY was removed in 1961, NY 92 was rerouted to bypass Fayetteville on NY 20SY's former routing southwest of the village.

 Route description

 Syracuse

 NY 92 begins as a city-maintained highway at an intersection with US 11 (State Street) in downtown Syracuse.
-The route heads eastward on East Genesee Street, passing under I-81 before splitting into a one-way couplet at Almond Street.
+The route heads eastward on East Genesee Street, passing under I-81 Bus before splitting into a one-way couplet at Almond Street.
 For the next two blocks, the eastbound and westbound lanes of NY 92 are separated by a small park situated within the block formed by Almond Street, Forman Avenue, and both directions of Genesee Street.
 The couplet ends just east of Forman Avenue, at which point NY 92 continues on as a highway two lanes wide with dedicated cycle lanes in each direction.